kluctl/kluctl/docs/kluctl/get-started.md

 ## Choose one of the examples

 You can choose whatever example you like from the cloned repository.
 We will however continue this guide by referring to the `simple-helm` example found in that repository.

-Change the current directory:
+Change directory:

 ```shell
 $ cd kluctl-examples/simple-helm